commons-app/commons-app-documentation/android/Frequently-Asked-Questions.md

 **How do I close my account?**

 > Accounts are managed on the Wikimedia Commons website, not by the Android app's maintainers.
 See https://commons.wikimedia.org/wiki/Commons:FAQ#How_do_I_close_my_account?

+**How to contribute word pronunciation?**

+Use this dedicated webapp: https://lingualibre.fr